lignumsystem/lignum-core/README.md

 ### qt-workbench
 The `LignumWb` GUI is an independent application to visualize Lignum trees and inspect their status.
-To build `LignumWb` see the README.md file in qt-workbench.
+To build `LignumWb` see the *README.md* file in the *qt-workbench* project.

+#### Qt4
+The `LignumWb` workbench has been implemented with Qt4.
+MacPorts has only Intel binary.
+Therefore Rosetta2 must be installed for Apple Silicon processors:

+	sudo softwareupdate --install-rosetta
+	sudo port install qt4-mac

+>[!NOTE]
+>`LignumWb` is becoming obsolete.
+We are making a transition to *LignumVTK* to visualize trees and
+>forest stands with ParaView.

 ## Building Lignum applications with CMake
 The build process for the applications is also CMake based.
 Download the software from GitHub under the